Dougal-s/Aether/README.md

 | BUILD_TESTS | Build unit tests.
 The tests can be run using `make test` and individual tests can be found in `builds/tests/tests`. | `on` / `off` |
 | BUILD_BENCHMARKS | Build benchmarks.
 The benchmarks can be run using `make test` and individual benchmarks can be found in `builds/tests/benchmarks`. | `on` / `off` |
 | CMAKE_BUILD_TYPE | Debug adds runtime checks and debug information.
 Release enables additional optimizations.
 Can also be set using the `--config` flag when running cmake.  | `debug` / `release` |

+### Installing

+The build process will create an lv2 plugin bundle called `aether.lv2` in the build directory, which can be copied to `~/.lv2`, where it can be picked up by an lv2 plugin host.